 - An endowed named dean or director excellence fund is established with a minimum gift of $100,000.

-Cornell Engineering provides $28 million in undergraduate scholarship for 2017-2018.
-Financial aid makes possible learning, research, study abroad and other hands-on experiences for our undergraduate students.
-Donor support makes a Cornell Engineering education possible.
+Cornell Engineering provides more than $28 million in undergraduate scholarships.
+Financial aid makes opportunities possible for undergraduate students.
+These students can then take advantage of every research project, experiential learning, and leadership training available.
+Donor support makes a life-changing Cornell Engineering education possible.

 - An endowed scholarship is established with a minimum gift of $100,000.